|

 Gyeongju Hyanggyo

 Another place I wouldn’t miss is the Gyeongju Hyanggyo, a historic government-run school.
 The site was originally the national academy of the Silla Kingdom, the so-called Gukhak, founded in 682 AD; South Koreans’ penchant for education goes back a long time.
-Later, the complex became a hyanggyo, a kind of high school, during the Goryeo and Joseon Kingdoms.

 Royal tombs

-Nearby the old town proper, you could admire the monumental tombs of the ancient kings.
-Each grave is a pyramid-like earthen mound covered in green grass; it is not a bad place to rest, surrounded by nature, with clear ponds and wooded hills in the background, the picturesque traditional village in sight.
+Each grave is a pyramid-like earthen mound covered in green grass; it is not a bad place to rest, surrounded by nature, with clear ponds and wooded hills in the background and the picturesque traditional village in sight.

 Cafe’s garden

-I mentioned the roofed bridge we saw from the hill – Woljeonggyo Bridge; you have to walk through it!
-The painted and decorated roof rests on numerous pillars, making the whole thing look like a royal throne hall rather than a structure designed for crossing a river; in those days, the style seemed to be as important as the functionality.
-Have your smartphones and cameras on hand; the bridge is definitely an instagramable place.
+The painted and decorated roof rests on numerous pillars, making the whole thing look like a royal throne hall rather than a structure designed for crossing a river; in those days, the style seemed as important as functionality.
+Have your smartphones and cameras on hand; the bridge is an instagramable place.

 Visiting the Gyeongju Musem might be a good idea; unfortunately, it was closed during our visit due to holidays, so we are not speaking from personal experience.